Welcome to the parent/carer section of our website, We hope you find the information useful.

 You may not realise how quickly the odd day off can lead to a big dip in attendance percentage, indicating to school and other agencies that there may be problems to address.

 Punctuality is just as important as attendance.
 If your child has 100% attendance but regularly arrives up to half an hour late they are still missing vital learning.

 Most importantly we have an open door policy.
 If you have ANY queries or would like support on any matter we have a great welfare team who can provide referrals or advice.

 If you wish to request time off during school term time there is a form you can complete.
 Please know that permission for holidays are only granted in exceptional circumstances.

 We want WISE Academies to be the employer of choice for talented staff looking to work in the North-East of England.
 Below are some of the benefits of working for us: –

 - Full access to Teachers’ Pension Scheme and Local Government Pension Scheme.

 - Strong induction processes.

-- A wide range of CPD opportunities offered through the Town End Teaching School Alliance, through joint working between the academies within our Trust and through other opportunities.
+- A wide range of CPD opportunities offered through the Town End Associate Research School, through joint working between the academies within our Trust and through other opportunities.